-In this example, we will control a single-axis stepper motor using the QEC-R11MP3S controller via the EtherCAT communication protocol.
+In this example, we will control three stepper motors using the QEC-R11MP3S controller via the EtherCAT communication protocol.
 We will use G-code mode, which is the most widely used numerical control (NC) programming language, primarily used in computer-aided manufacturing to control automated machine tools.

-A G-code command 'G1 X100 F1000' can be sent through the gcode() function, instructing the X-axis to move to the position of 100 with a feed rate (speed) of 1000.
+A G-code command 'G1 X100 Y100 Z100 F1000' can be sent through the gcode() function, instructing the X/Y/Z axis to move to the position of 100 with a feed rate (speed) of 1000.
 After the command is issued, the program pauses for 6 seconds to ensure the action is completed and the system is stable.
-Then, another G-code command 'G1 X0 F10000' is sent, instructing the machine to return to the starting position of the X-axis (position 0) at a faster feed rate (10000).
+Then, another G-code command 'G1 X0 Y0 Z0 F5000' is sent, instructing the machine to return to the starting position of the X/Y/Z axis (position 0) at a faster feed rate (5000).
 After issuing the command, the program pauses for another second to ensure the action is completed.
 The cycle then restarts.